 Finally, get a shop that that’s bigger than you think you’re going to need to clean up your bunny’s hay.
 You are going to use this tool for many more jobs than you think.

 Recommended Vacuum For Rabbit Hair

-And the shop vac above isn’t going to be harmed no matter how much hair it gathers, but it’s not going to do a very good job getting bunny hair out of carpet.
+And the shop vac above isn’t going to be harmed no matter how much hair it gathers, but it’s not going to do a very good job getting bunny hair out of the carpet.

-If you have a short haired bunny, any decent vacuum will probably do the job.
-However, if you have multiple rabbits or long haired bunnies, then you are going to need a vacuum designed to pick up hair.
+If you have a short-haired bunny, any decent vacuum will probably do the job.
+However, if you have multiple rabbits or long-haired bunnies, then you are going to need a vacuum designed to pick up hair.